Murray Downtown Historic District

 The Murray Downtown Historic District is located in the historic city center of Murray, Salt Lake County, Utah.
-It was listed on the National Register of Historic Places in 2006, with a boundary increase in 2020.
+It was listed on the National Register of Historic Places in 2006.

 The historic district is significant for its association with the development, particularly economic and social, of the community from a rural outpost to an industrialized city with a remarkably urban core in its commercial district.
 Murray is one of only a few towns in Utah and the only community in the Salt Lake Valley, other than Salt Lake City, to have substantial mixed commercial/residential development with resident population living in the upper floors of commercial buildings.
 The population of Murray's urban center was remarkable for its integrated mix of Utah-born residents and recent immigrants attracted by the smelter industry.
 The tight urban streetscape along State Street between approximately 4800 South Street (formerly Murray Boulevard) and Vine Street is a distinctive reminder of the heyday of Murray's commercial importance in the south-central part of the valley.
 The district is also significant as an urban streetscape and for the architectural variety and quality of the individual buildings, three of which were individually listed on the National Register.
 Many of the buildings are particularly noteworthy as examples of the evolution of the modern Main Street, in Murray's case, State Street.
 Between the 1920s and 1950s, the storefronts of numerous buildings were updated to reflect the changes in America's architectural tastes.